datacommonsorg/docsite/custom_dc/troubleshooting.md

 This indicates that you have not specified API keys in the environment file.
 Follow procedures in [One-time setup steps](/custom_dc/quickstart.html#setup) to obtain and configure API keys.

+### "SQL schema check failed"

+This error indicates that there is a problem with the database schema.
+Check for the following additional errors:

+- "The following columns are missing..." -- This indicates that there is has been an update to the schema in the latest Docker build.
+To remedy this, restart the data management Docker container and then try again to start the services container.
+- "Cannot create tables in database" -- This indicates a problem with your CSV files and/or config.json file.
+Please see [Prepare and load your own data](/custom_d/custom_data.html) for details.

 ## Local build errors

 ### "file not found in build context"